Elli AvrRam: Early life

 Elli was born in Stockholm, Sweden.
 She grew up in Tyresö kommun, Stockholm.
-Her Greek father, Jannis Avramidis, is a musician who is now settled in Sweden; and her Swedes mother, Maria Granlund, is an actress who had a part in Ingmar Bergman's Fanny and Alexander.
+Her Greek father, Jannis Avramidis, is a musician who is now settled in Sweden; and her Swedish mother, Maria Granlund, is an actress who had a part in Ingmar Bergman's Fanny and Alexander.
 AvrRam took an interest in figure skating, singing and dancing from her initial years.
 AvrRam received training in acting from her mother and aunt who runs a theatre in Skåne County, Sweden.
 AvrRam felt a connection to India since her childhood.
 In an interview with the local Stockholm newspaper Mitt i, she said, "Even when I was five, I was fascinated by Indian dance and the colourful clothes."
 Since her father is a Greek musician, she found some Greek songs are related to Indian melodies.
 AvrRam dreamt of being a Bollywood actress since her adolescence.
 She would go to a video store in Stockholm that used to sell Hindi movies and she would buy Bollywood films from there.
 She also used to watch Hindi films on YouTube.